 The displayed network traffic data is the calculated average value.

-Monitor provides the real-time data.
+Server Load Balancer provides real-time monitoring data.
 However, a short delay may inevitably occur in the data collection, calculation, and display process.

-Although this delay is almost insignificant, a delay creates a certain degree of discrepancy between the monitoring and billing data.
+Although this delay is almost insignificant, it can create a certain degree of discrepancy between the monitoring and billing data.

 Billing data tolerates a maximum delay of three hours.
 For example, billing data generated between 01:00-02:00 is normally reported to the billing system at 03:00, but is allowed to be reported to the billing system at 05:00.
 Therefore, the billing data is different from the monitoring data.

-The purpose of monitoring data is to help users observe if the instance has exceptions.
-If so, users can resolve the exceptions as soon as possible.
+The purpose of monitoring is to help users observe if the instance is in abnormal conditions.
+If so, users can resolve the problem as soon as possible.

-The purpose of billing data is to generate bills.
+The purpose of billing is to generate bills.
 Monitoring data cannot be used as the billing data.